Artikumari005/Weather-App/README.md

 🛠 Tech Stack

--HTML5 – Page structure
+HTML5 – Page structure
--CSS3 – Styling
+CSS3 – Styling
--JavaScript (Vanilla) – API calls & logic -OpenWeatherMap API – Weather data provider
+JavaScript (Vanilla) – API calls & logic OpenWeatherMap API – Weather data provider

 🎯 How It Works

-✔ Step 1: Click the Start button – this switches from the welcome screen to the weather search screen.
+✔ Step 1: Click the Start button ,this switches from the welcome screen to the weather search screen.
-✔ Step 2: Type your city name and click “Search” – or allow location access to fetch weather automatically.
+✔ Step 2: Type your city name and click “Search” , or allow location access to fetch weather automatically.
 ✔ Step 3: The app will display:

 🌡️ Temperature